Stainless steel cookware is one of the best kitchen investments you can make. That being said, you want to make sure it’ll last as long as possible!

 These sponges come in a variety of colors and sizes.
 It’s often a good idea to color coordinate your sponges, because of the various bacteria in the kitchen.
 A chef will color coordinate his chopping boards for meats and vegetables.
 Likewise, a sponge in the home shouldn’t be used on pots and pans if it has just been scrubbing raw chicken residue off a chopping board.

-They can also be used for other jobs around the house, like cleaning windows, making them more versatile than competing brands.
+They can also be used for other jobs around the house, like cleaning windows or surfaces, making them more versatile than competing brands.

 Get that mirror shine!